-As I was doing my flight research I found IcelandAir had the best prices for our trip and you could include a 1 to 7 night layover as part of your itinerary.
+As I was doing my flight research I found IcelandAir had the best prices for our trip, from the East Coast, and you could include a 1 to 7 night layover as part of your itinerary.

-From there I knew we had to include a visit to Iceland in our trip.
+From there I knew we had to include a family vacation to Iceland in our itinerary.

 We decided on 2 nights to allow a full day of exploring.
 It was perfect for our family and although we couldn’t see and do everything, we really enjoyed our experience in Iceland.